 More than merely building rental houses, we want to have the right people occupying them.
 As a landlord, I could open myself up to unwelcome investigations because I didn’t take the time to properly vet potential tenants.
 We currently have multiple software programs that handle such vetting.
 Still, it does not mean we completely give up the process in favor of these systems.
+It can be a headache when you have tenants who live in your property or have a stake in your timeshare vacation home who don’t honor the agreement.
+This can lead to extra stresses such as disagreements and even having to turn to some of the best timeshare exit companies and lawyers so that you can break a lease agreement early.
+This would certainly cause me to feel a lot of stress.

 In this document, I will include all the questions that I find relevant to understand the person applying for a rental room.
 There are samples of such applications online, making it easy to draft one of our own; the more specific the questions, the better.
 We should also ensure that these applications do not go against the Fair House Act.
 It could lead us into unfavorable situations with the government.